Remember the housing bubble, real estate market crash, and Great Recession in 2008?

 I do.
-It was an utter nightmare for me and millions of other property owners, representing the second-largest recession we’ve lived through, junior only to the Great Depression.
-Given that a real estate bubble largely caused it, many Americans worry about Housing Crash 2022.
+It was an utter nightmare for me and millions of other property owners, representing the second-largest recession in American history, junior only to the Great Depression.
+Given that a real estate bubble largely caused it, many Americans worry we’re experiencing another housing crash in 2023.

 I get it.
-Median home prices skyrocketed 19.9% from the end of January 2021 to the same time in 2022.
-Frothy looking numbers, and raising concerns about a housing bubble in 2023.
+Median U.S. home prices skyrocketed 40.4% in the three years from January 2020 to the same time in 2023.
+Frothy looking numbers, raising concerns about a housing bubble in 2023.
 Fears exacerbated as hundreds of cooling real estate markets have already lost value since mid-2022.

-Here’s what the data shows about whether we’re experiencing a real estate boom or bubble — and exactly how housing bubbles work.
+Here’s what the data shows about whether a real estate bubble is about to burst — and exactly how housing bubbles work in the first place.

 What Is a Housing Bubble?

-To better understand if there’s a real estate bubble we need to first understand what exactly a housing bubble is.
+To better understand if there’s a real estate bubble in 2023, we need to first understand what exactly a housing bubble is.

 A housing bubble forms when home prices rise higher than the market’s fundamentals can justify.
 Fueled by speculation rather than inherent demand for housing, these artificially high property values prove unsustainable over time.

 Imagine a neighborhood that appreciates steadily for eight years in a row.
 Speculators notice, and begin offering a premium for those homes greater than their market value, increasing demand.
 In turn, homeowners begin selling at inflated prices because of the increased demand.
 Homebuyers start scrambling to buy into the neighborhood, worrying they’ll get priced out if they wait any longer.

 Housing Bubble Timeline